Redgerd/Portal-Gun-Pipeline/README.md

 ﻿# Rick & Morty Portal Gun Pipeline

 This project builds a local data engineering pipeline that extracts data from the Rick & Morty public API, stores raw data locally, transforms it into structured tables, and validates data quality — all orchestrated using Apache Airflow.

 ## Project Overview

 - Extract character, location, and episode data from the Rick & Morty REST API
 - Store raw JSON files in a local S3-compatible MinIO bucket (Bronze layer)
-- Use DuckDB as a local analytical database to transform raw data into cleaned Silver and Gold tables
+- Use PostgreSQL as the central database to transform data into cleaned Silver and Gold tables
+- Perform transformations using dbt (Data Build Tool)
 - Validate data quality using Great Expectations
-- Orchestrate the entire workflow with Apache Airflow running daily
+- Orchestrate the entire pipeline with Apache Airflow (scheduled daily)
-- Query and analyze data locally with DuckDB CLI or Jupyter notebooks
+- Analyze data directly from PostgreSQL using any SQL client

 ## Architecture Diagram